 The Independent Route

 The independent route from Eilat to Aqaba means the following:

 - 1. Take a taxi from the city of Eilat to the Arava Border.
 The journey is 5-10 minutes from Eilat city center (10-15 minutes from the hotels south of the center) and the taxi would cost around 30-40 NIS (approx $10)

-- 2. Enter the border crossing and leave the Israeli side, enter the Jordanian side, paying all fees and taxes directly to the authorities.
+- 2. Enter the border crossing and leave the Israeli side, enter the Jordanian side, paying all fees directly to the authorities.
 (Note: as of January 2016 in most cases, the crossing can only be made with pre-arranged visa.
-This is not the case if you travel to Jordan with an organized tour or take a pre-booked shuttle (see below) as the operator is able to handle the visa preparation and the customer should just pay the visa fee at the border.)
+This is not the case if you travel to Jordan with an organized tour or take a pre-booked shuttle as the operator is able to handle the visa preparation and the customer should just pay the visa fee at the border)

 - 3. Take a taxi from the Jordanian border terminal to Aqaba city center.
 The journey is 5-10 minutes (20 minutes to Tala Bay) and the cost is 11 JD which is approx $15.50.
 Note that the taxi drivers at the Jordanian terminal have a reputation for overcharging, so insist on the fixed fare

-Total cost of traveling independently is $25.50 plus border taxes and visa fees (if possible to receive a visa at the border)
+Total cost of traveling independently is $25.50 plus border crossing fees and visa fees.
+This is if it’s possible for you to get a visa at the border.

 Tours from Eilat to Aqaba

-Whilst no tours visit just Aqaba from Eilat, most tours to Petra visit Aqaba at the end of the tour (whether it is a one day, two day, or three day trip), which gives a short time to explore the city, and also gives the option to remain in Aqaba rather than returning to Eilat with the group.
+While no tours visit just these cities specifically, most tours to Petra visit Aqaba at the end of the tour.
+This is true whether it is a one day, two day, or three day trip.
+The gives you a short time to explore the city.
+It also gives you the option to remain in Aqaba rather than returning to Eilat with the group.